LightIO/LightQ/README.md

 10. C++11 support/require
 11. Logging support
 12. Dynamic port allocation for topic and consumer/producer bind uri
+13. Apache License
-13. Cluster support (todo)
+14. Cluster support (todo)
-14. Client API (todo): C, Go, Java, Rust, Lua, Ruby
+15. Client API (todo): C, Go, Java, Rust, Lua, Ruby

 It is mostly header only project with main.cpp as an example for broker, producer and consumer.